transloadit/node-sdk/README.md

 - `template` - Template slug or template ID (required)
 - `input` - Input value that is provided as `${fields.input}` in the template (required)
 - `urlParams` - Object with additional parameters for the URL query string (optional)
-- `expiresIn` - Expiration time of the signature in milliseconds.
-Defaults to 1 hour. (optional)
+- `expiresAt` - Expiration timestamp of the signature in milliseconds since UNIX epoch.
+Defaults to 1 hour from now. (optional)

 Example: